-Covid-19 coronavirus: Top Government officials caution those attacking Covid 19 victims
+Covid-19 coronavirus: Racial abuse, top official's plea for calm; US becomes epicentre, New York may be quarantined

 * 83 new NZ cases reported - now up to 451, as Jacinda Ardern fronts up on social media

-* The US has become the epicentre of the global pandemic, with more than 100,000 cases and nearly 1600 deaths
+* The US has become the epicentre of the global pandemic, with more than 100,000 cases and nearly 1600 deaths; Trump considers quarantining New York

 * Spain suffers a big rise in deaths - up 832 - as the number of cases around the world passes 615,000